v1peridae/bedroom-light-automation/README.md

 2. Upload the code to your Arduino board.
 3. Mount the wall with ultrasonic sensor facing door.
 4. Observe the servo motor movement as the door opens and closes.

+## Update 1:
+- I made a simple 3d design for a case, I'm going to get it printed later this week and I'll add pics of it working.
+For now the STL is in one of the files so feel free to check it out or edit it :)